joschu/trajopt/doc/tutorial.rst

 Every problem description contains four sections: basic_info, costs, constraints, and init_info (i.e., initialization info).

 Here, there are two cost components: joint-space velocity, and the collision penalty.
 There is one constraint: the final joint state.

 .. note:: Why do we use a collision cost, rather than a constraint?
 In the sequential convex optimization procedure, constraints get converted into costs--specifically, :math:`\ell_1` penalties (see the paper).
 So the difference between a constraint and an :math:`\ell_1` cost is that for a constraint, the optimizer checks to see if it is satisfied (to some tolerance), and if not, it jacks up the penalty coefficient.
 The thing about collisions is that it's often necessary to violate the safety margin, e.g. when you need to contact an object.
 So you're best off handling the logic yourself of adjusting penalties and safety margins, based on your specific problem.

+See :ref:`collcosts` for more info on the collision penalty.

 Move arm to pose target
 -------------------------
 Full source code:  :file:`python_examples/arm_to_cart_target.py`

 Next, let's solve the same problem, but instead of specifying the target joint position, we'll specify the target pose.